Chingford

 Chingford is a suburban town in east London, England, within the London Borough of Waltham Forest.
-The centre of Chingford is 9.2 mi north-east of Charing Cross, with Waltham Abbey to the north, Woodford Green and Buckhurst Hill to the east, Walthamstow to the south, and Edmonton and Enfield to the west.
-It had a population of 70,583 at the 2021 census.
+Situated in the Lea Valley, around 9+1/2 mi north-east of Charing Cross, it lies between the River Lea in the west and Epping Forest in the north and east.
+It borders Waltham Abbey to the north; Loughton, Buckhurst Hill, and Woodford to the east; and Walthamstow to the south, with Edmonton and Enfield to the west.
+At the 2021 census, it had a population of approximately 70,583.